 \begin{example} Consider the program $\mathsf{p} \triangleq \mathsf{(\mathit{x} \neq 0?)}; \mathsf{(\mathit{x} = 0?)}$ and the irreducible interval monoid from Example~\ref{ex:intervals-hole-semantics}.
 In this case, the abstract semantics of $\mathsf{p}$ on the interval $[-1,1]$ coincides with the precise interval abstraction of the concrete semantics: $\sem{\mathsf{p}}[-1,1] = \varnothing = \alpha_{\Int}(\varnothing) = \alpha_{\Int} (\sem{\mathsf{p}}\set{-1,0,1})$.
 This precision is achieved because the irreducible basis allows the input $[-1,1]$ to be split into atoms $[-1,-1]$, $[0,0]$, and $[1,1]$ via the (join) rule, avoiding the imprecision of checking $\mathit{x} \neq 0$ on the convex interval $[-1,1]$.

-In general, however, the semantics in the irreducible monoid can still be coarser than the BCA, particularly for non-deterministic programs where the interval join merges states.
+In general, however, the semantics in the irreducible monoid can be coarser than the BCA, particularly for non-deterministic programs where the interval join merges states.
 For instance, consider the program $\mathsf{q} \triangleq (\mathsf{inc} \ x + \mathsf{dec} \ x); \mathsf{(\mathit{x} = 0?)}$ from Example~\ref{ex:intervals-kleene-fail}.
-The concrete semantics yields $\sem{\mathsf{q}}\set{0} = \varnothing$.
-In contrast, the interval semantics induced by the irreducible interval monoid yields $\sem{\mathsf{q}}[0, 0] = [0,0]$.
-This demonstrates that the irreducible monoid provides a strict over-approximation of the concrete semantics.
+The concrete semantics yields $\sem{\mathsf{q}}\set{0} = \varnothing$, while the interval semantics induced by the irreducible interval monoid yields $\sem{\mathsf{q}}[0, 0] = [0,0]$.
+This shows that the irreducible monoid strictly over-approximates the concrete semantics.
 This distinction in semantic precision is directly reflected in the deductive power of the corresponding abstract logics: $\SHA_A$ instantiated with the irreducible basis is strictly stronger than the standard Hoare logic over intervals. $\lozenge$ \end{example}